Jamaica CBDC Tracker

 CBDC History and Development

 In August 2021, the Bank of Jamaica minted a total of J$230 million ($1.48 million) in CBDC.
+The Bank of Jamaica gave J$1 million ($6,364) to its staff.
 Bank of Jamaica deputy governor Natalie Haynes said the “issuance and distribution of the CBDC will be fully integrated with the bank’s financial market infrastructure, the JamClear Real Time Gross Settlement System (RTGS)” and “this consideration and prerequisite that led to BOJ choosing a non-blockchain CBDC option.”

 On July 11, 2022, the Bank of Jamaica launched its CBDC.
 Citizens can access the CBDC through a mobile app available for both Apple and Android devices.
 Bank of Jamaica deputy governor Natalie Haynes described the process as having “streamlined and simplified” know-your-customer requirements for people without bank accounts while people with bank accounts will be able to automatically create a CBDC account.